What to Do After Getting Your Real Estate License?

 #3 Share the Word with Your Sphere of Influence

 In real estate, your sphere of influence (SOI) is everyone you know, from acquaintances to family members.
 The sphere of influence is something that every agent has and can make use of.
+Once you get your license, make sure the people around you know you’re officially in real estate.

 What makes your SOI so important is that most of your clients, at the start of your career, will come from the people you know.